nathancurl/nomads/README.md

 # nomads
-Camille Lewis, Mustafa S., Nathaniel C.
+Camille L., Mustafa S., Nathaniel C.

 ## Mission Statement:
 Unleash your inner adventurer and explore unforgettable experiences at your fingertips.